Lieutenant Governor of British Columbia

 “It was pretty remarkable,” Kaldestad said regarding the process of creating Sun Songs. “[Proznick] had such a clear inspiration for this project.
 The music is just something she had to do.
 It is powerful and so personal.”

 Proznick is planning to promote the album with a tour of intimate concerts.
 “Everyone has been through difficult times, and I am hoping people will feel their own stories in these songs and know they are not alone—because we are all in this together,” she said.
 “At the end of the day, it’s about love.”

 Jodi's Latest Release

-Ostara’s self-titled debut album (Cellar Live, 2022) features the compositions and talents of seven outstanding musicians who collectively hold nine JUNO nominations and three JUNO awards and will be released in November as the group embarks on a Western Canadian tour.
+Ostara’s self-titled debut album (Cellar Live, 2022) features the compositions and talents of seven outstanding musicians who collectively hold nine JUNO nominations and three JUNO awards was released in November 2022 as the group embarked on a Western Canadian tour.

 They are currently planning their Canadian Jazz Festival Tour in the Summer of 2023.